Primordial black holes and secondary gravitational waves from inflationary model with a non-canonical kinetic term: The enhancement mechanism

 \section{The enhancement mechanism}

-In this section, we review the enhancement mechanism of the power spectrum at small scales proposed in Ref. \cite{Lin:2020goi,Yi:2020kmq}.
+In this section, we review the enhancement mechanism of the power spectrum at small scales proposed in Refs. \cite{Lin:2020goi,Yi:2020kmq}.
 The action is

-where $X=-g_{\mu\nu}\nabla^{\mu}\phi\nabla^{\nu}\phi/2$, the non-canonical kinetic term may arise from scalar tensor theory of gravity, G inflation \cite{Kobayashi:2010cm} or k inflation \cite{ArmendarizPicon:1999rj,Garriga:1999vw}, and we take the convention $8\pi G=1$.
-After inflation, we expect $G(\phi)$ is negligible so that the non-canonical kinetic term disappears.
+where $X=-g_{\mu\nu}\nabla^{\mu}\phi\nabla^{\nu}\phi/2$, the noncanonical kinetic term may arise from scalar-tensor theory of gravity, G inflation \cite{Kobayashi:2010cm} or k inflation \cite{ArmendarizPicon:1999rj,Garriga:1999vw}, and we take the convention $8\pi G=1$.
+After inflation, we expect $G(\phi)$ is negligible so that the noncanonical kinetic term disappears.
 The background equations are

 where $G_\phi=dG(\phi)/d\phi$ and $V_\phi=dV/d\phi$.
 The slow-roll parameters are defined as

 and the corresponding slow-roll conditions are